ebeneliason/easy-pattern/README.md

 An 8x8 pixel pattern in one of these formats:

-1. An array of 8 numbers describing the bitmap for each row, with an optional 8 additional for a bitmap alpha channel (as would be passed to [`playdate.graphics.setPattern()`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#f-graphics.setPattern)).
+1. **Bit Pattern:** An array of 8 numbers describing the bitmap for each row, with an optional 8 additional for a bitmap alpha channel (as would be passed to [`playdate.graphics.setPattern()`](https://sdk.play.date/3.0.1/Inside%20Playdate.html#f-graphics.setPattern)).
    See [Defining Your Patterns](#defining-your-patterns) for additional detail on how to construct valid arguments for the pattern parameter in this format.

-2. A table containing:
+2. **Dither Pattern:** A table containing:

    - A `ditherType` (as would be passed to `playdate.graphics.setDitherPattern()`, e.g. `playdate.graphics.image.kDitherTypeVerticalLine`).